Remember: it's better to be safe than sorry!

 It’s not uncommon these days to hear news reports of major data breaches or terrible tales from victims of the latest scam.

 It seems like it’s getting harder to protect our personal information from these types of attacks, especially when we’re online more and more and scammers are coming up with new ways to take advantage of the most vulnerable.

 - Keep your login details safe.
-Don’t share usernames and passwords with friends or family.
+Create strong passwords and then don’t share these or your usernames with friends or family.
 They may not deliberately share this info with anyone else but the less people who know your personal logins the better.

 - Let’s talk cold callers.
 Firstly, if someone is ringing you from a number you don’t recognise you don’t have to answer it.
 If you must answer a cold call, don’t give any personal details over the phone.
 If you think the call might be from a reputable organisation, you can always ring back on a number you find on their official website.